bioimage-profiling/DC-VAE_NEW_backbones/README.md

 # DC-VAE_NEW_backbones
-Different backbones in DC-VAE network
+Different backbones for DC-VAE network

 Original implementations didn't share their code base for high-resolution images .here we change backbones to (Progressive GAN, style GAN ,..) to create high-resolution images.